konflux-ci/release-service-catalog/pipelines/fbc-release/README.md

 ## Changelog

+## Changes since 0.22.0
+- Introduce new initial task - verify-access-to-resources
+  - protection to verify that service accounts have required permissions to access resources before we start a pipeline.
+  - If verification does not pass, the pipeline fails

 ### Changes since 0.21
 - update Tekton API to v1
     - includes bumping all tasks to versions that use Tekton API v1